Garrett Pilon: Professional

 As an unrestricted free agent from the Capitals, Pilon was signed to a one-year, two-way contract with the Ottawa Senators on July 1, 2023.
-Pilon attended Ottawa's 2023 training camp, but was placed on waivers on September 30, 2023.
+Pilon attended Ottawa's 2023 training camp, but was placed on waivers on September 30.
 After going unclaimed, he was assigned to Ottawa's AHL affiliate, the Belleville Senators, to start the 2023–24 season.
 Pilon played the entire season with Belleville, finishing with 18 goals and a total of 47 points in 62 games.
+Belleville made the playoffs and Pilon secured both the franchise's first playoff overtime game and series win when he scored in overtime to give the team a 4–3 victory over the Toronto Marlies in game three of the opening round.
+However, Belleville was eliminated in the following round by the Cleveland Monsters.
+In seven playoff games, he scored three goals and five points.
 He signed a two-year, two-way deal to stay with Ottawa on July 1, 2024.

-He was assigned to Belleville after clearing waivers ahead of the 2024–25 AHL season.
+He was assigned to Belleville after clearing waivers ahead of the 2024–25 season.
 After the departure of captain Dillon Heatherington in the offseason, on October 8, 2024, Belleville named Pilon the sixth captain in franchise history.
+In his first season as captain, he appeared in 68 games, scoring 11 goals and 54 points.
+In the 2025–26 season, which was spent entirely with Belleville, he put up eight goals and 31 points in 56 games.

+An unrestricted free agent at season's end, he signed a one-year contract with Barys Astana of the Kontinental Hockey League on July 1, 2026.

 Personal life

 Pilon was born in Mineola, New York while his father, Rich, played 15 seasons in the NHL, most notably for the New York Islanders.

 Pilon is of Métis heritage, and grew up in Saskatoon.
 Pilon is married.